mcmahon-lab/error_mitigation_vqe/README.md

 # Overview
-This code allows you to reproduce the experiments performed by Rosenberg _et al_. [arXiv:2106.01264](https://arxiv.org/abs/2106.01264) (2021).
+This code allows you to reproduce the experiments performed by Rosenberg _et al_. [_Quantum Science and Technology_ **7**, 015024](https://doi.org/10.1088/2058-9565/ac3b37) (2022).
 Specifically, it contains functions to optimize variational ansatze both classically and hybridly, as well as functions to implement a variety of error-mitigation techniques.

 # Dependencies
 Version numbers indicate the version I used.
 Other versions may also be compatible.